Siamese–Vietnamese War (1833–1834): Cambodian uprising against Vietnamese rule

-In 1840, the Vietnamese took a tigher grip on administration of the Trấn Tây province in Cambodia, aiming to integrate Cambodia into Vietnam.
+In 1840, the Vietnamese took a tighter grip on administration of the Trấn Tây province in Cambodia, aiming to integrate Cambodia into Vietnam.
 In July 1840, Emperor Minh Mạng demoted Ang Mey from 'Queen of Cambodia' to 'Princess of Mỹ Lâm' in the last step to fully annex Cambodia into Vietnam.
 Three other Khmer princesses were also demoted.
 In August 1840, Trương Minh Giảng discovered that the pro-Siamese Khmer princess Ang Pen had been in a secret contact with her mother Neak Neang Tep and her uncle Preah Angkeo Ma at Battambang, planning to escape to join her pro-Siamese mother and uncle there.
 Trương Minh Giảng then had Ang Pen arrested and exiled three other princesses Ang Mey, Ang Peou and Ang Snguon to live in custody in Saigon in Southern Vietnam.
 Princess Ang Pen was tried for sedition against Vietnam and was eventually executed by drowing at Vĩnh Long in Southern Vietnam in secret, according to Cambodian and Thai chronicles.

 Cambodian Oknha nobility were generally upset by the Vietnamese treatment and punishments of their royalty, taking away the Cambodian monarchy.
 Even though the Cambodian Oknhas had been enjoying high degree of autonomy, their titles and status could only be affirmed and confirmed by Cambodian rulers.
 Absence of a ruler in Cambodia threatened the status and legitimacy of Oknha nobility and social hierarchy as a whole.
 Moreover, the Cambodian mandarins anticipated that they too were soon to be gotten rid off by the Vietnamese.
 In September 1840, the local Cambodian Oknha governors arose against Vietnamese rule in all parts and regions of Cambodia.
-The Oknha leaders were Oknha Outey Thireach Hing the governor of Samraong Tong, Oknha Vongsa Anchit Mey the governor of Bati, Oknha Reachea Dechea Nong proclaming himself an Oknha Chakrey in Ba Phnum, Oknha Chet of Baray, Oknha Sena Anchit Mau the governor of Kampot and Oknha Norensena Ten of Eastern Cambodia in the Mekong region.
+The Oknha leaders were Oknha Outey Thireach Hing the governor of Samraong Tong, Oknha Vongsa Anchit Mey the governor of Bati, Oknha Reachea Dechea Nong proclaiming himself an Oknha Chakrey in Ba Phnum, Oknha Chet of Baray, Oknha Sena Anchit Mau the governor of Kampot and Oknha Norensena Ten of Eastern Cambodia in the Mekong region.
 These Oknha clique leaders rallied local Khmer people to lynch the Vietnamese people in their respective regions in anti-Vietnamese sentiments after the six-year rule of the Trấn Tây regime, which they considered oppressive.